dsomleff/html-css/README.md

 # CSS Notes

 ### Cascade rules
-SS combine stylesheets from the authors (coder) and browsers (user agent).
+CSS combine stylesheets from the authors (coder) and browsers (user agent).
 Process of combining them is called - `Cascade`. </br>
+When multiple selectors target the same elements using the same properties, the conflicts are resolved via the `Cascade`. </br>
+If styles lives in multiple resources, they are combine into one stack and then parsed. </br>
 Order of priority:
 1. Important user agent declaration
 2. Important author declaration